 - Real Estate Attorney: In NYC, a real estate attorney is essential for reviewing contracts and guiding you through the legal aspects of the transaction.

-- Title Company: A title company ensures that the title is clear and facilitates the closing process.
+- Title Company: A title company verifies that the title is clear and facilitates the closing process.

 Final Steps